-Established in 1922, Freres Lumber produces finished plywood products, lumber, veneers, structural composite lumber, and mass ply panels (MPP) with around 450 employees.
-The company operates 2 veneer plants, a veneer drying facility, plywood plant, cogeneration facility, a stud mill, their own log and highway trucks, and the MPP production facility located in Lyons, Oregon on the westside of the Cascade Mountains.
+Established in 1922, Freres Lumber produces finished plywood products, lumber, veneers, structural composite lumber, and mass ply panels (MPP) with around 450 employees in Lyons, Oregon, on the westside of the Cascade Mountains.
+In our continuous goal of minimizing the impact we have on the environment, we have developed a high-quality biochar from our own biomass power production.

 With a dry weight Carbon (C) content of 81% and a surface area of 350.5 m2/g, Freres biochar is an excellent base structure for enhancing the development of healthy soils.
 The expected results from the use of our biochar in soil applications includes:-raising soil pH